My name is Evelyn (Evi),

 I believe so many of our environmental and even social issues are interconnected and most be faced to sustain the life we have given on this planet.

 Through many years of volunteering in different fields such as wildlife shelters and biodiversity research I ended up volunteering in the battle against plastic pollution.
-In the last 3 years I've been co-directing Plastic Free Israel, an NGO that changed my life, gaining knowledge about the world of marine conservation.
+In the last 5 years I've been co-directing Plastic Free Israel, an NGO that changed my life, gaining knowledge about the world of plastic pollution.
 As a beach cleanup team led I got exposed to the world of beach trash and especially plastic and as and artist I got fascinated with trash art - from there, it's all history.

 I use art to educate and to expose people to our incredible wildlife, their stories and what they are going through because of our behavior.
 I use art to remind people that there are other species in this complex web of life, that needs protecting and caring.
 I use trash in art to let it speak for itself and keep it from entering the oceans and harm wildlife, every piece counts.

 If you have read this far, I want to thank you for visiting my website and hope you enjoy the art that I create and help me spread awareness about our planet and wildlife.